Why Combat Sports Cross-Training Is No Longer Optional in 2026

 A clean example from Singapore illustrates where combat sports cross-training is heading.
 MMA fighter Garie Tang—backgrounds in wrestling, combat sambo, and Brazilian Jiu-Jitsu—won gold in the brown-belt master 1 division at the IBJJF No-Gi World Championship in Las Vegas in December 2025.
 He’s not a career boxer who wandered into grappling.
 He’s an athlete with serious training across several arts who succeeded in one specific ruleset because his overall understanding of combat is broader than the competition.

-Singapore also has Efasha “Fasha” Kamarudin, ranked around top 15 globally at super flyweight by mid-2025, who integrates Muay Thai and other training methods into her boxing preparation rather than living in a boxing-only bubble.
-These athletes reflect where combat sports are actually going: you specialize for your ruleset but build your base across multiple disciplines.
+Singapore also has Efasha “Fasha” Kamarudin, ranked around the top 15 globally at super flyweight by mid-2025, who integrates Muay Thai and other training methods into her boxing preparation rather than living in a boxing-only bubble.
+These athletes reflect where combat sports are actually going: you specialize in your ruleset but build your base across multiple disciplines.

 Why Combat Sports Cross-Training Changes Everything About Range